 Many of the proverbs were intended as guidance for those working in public service in the execution of their duties.
 You will notice several today that impinge on issues of government and society, or government and its employees.

 “Do not toil to acquire wealth; be discerning enough to desist.
 When your eyes light on it, it is gone, for suddenly it sprouts wings, flying like an eagle toward heaven.”
-23 v4-5

 What do we work for?
 What is our purpose?
 Why do we go about creating or reporting or relating?

-“But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ – by grace you have been saved – and raised us up with him and seated us with him in the heavenly places in Christ Jesus, …”
+“But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together in Christ – by grace you have been saved – and raised us up with him and seated us with him in the heavenly places in Christ Jesus, …”